 Published: 21st July 2021

-Sprinter Revathi Veeramani is all set to represent India in the 400m relay at the Tokyo Olympics.
+Sprinter Revathi Veeramani represented India in the 400m relay at the Tokyo Olympics.
 Check out her story

 Revathi qualified for the Olympics after she topped the trials for the 4x400m relay conducted by the Athletics Federation of India with a personal best time of 55.53 seconds

-On July 30, 23-year-old Revathi Veeramani will stand at the starting line of the 4x400 m relay wearing the Indian jersey, at the Tokyo Olympics 2021, a moment that she has been fantasising in her head over and over again for the last few years.
-We speak to Revathi to trace her journey as a track and field athlete and here's her story.
+On July 30, 23-year-old Revathi Veeramani stood at the starting line of the 4x400 m relay wearing the Indian jersey, at the Tokyo Olympics 2021, a moment that she had been fantasising in her head over and over again for the last few years.

 Arammal had enrolled Revathi in a hostel from class II to XII.
 Back then, she had no interest in sports.
 It was only in class IX that her physical education teacher saw that she could run fast and encouraged her to take part in 100m and 200m dashes in zonal and district competitions.
 Then, when Revathi was in class XII, there was an event at the Madurai race course for which she got selected to the finals.
 That was where she met K Kannan, the coach who helped change the course of her future.